 New Freedom Farm is located just a few miles off of Interstate 81 in Buchanan, Virginia.
 Our address is 6118 Lithia Road, Buchanan, VA 24066.
 The farm is private property – outside of our general operating hours, the farm is closed.
 We reserve the right to refuse admission to any persons for any reason.

+Due to COVID-19, we are open by appointment only.
 We are open Tuesday through Saturday, 9 a.m. to 4 p.m., not including holidays or during special events.
-Check our calendar for upcoming events.
+All upcoming events have been cancelled until further notice.